payzero/openapi-doc/cookbook.md

 ## Step 6: Handle Incoming transaction notification
 Now you get the virtual account information from Payzero and already given it to your {MER}.
 It uses this account to collect money abroad.

-Once there is money goes into the virtual account, Payzero will notify {AP} by sending an income transaction message.
+Once there is money goes into the virtual account, Payzero will notify {PAY} by sending an income transaction message.
 There are two different types of income transaction message.
 One is “pre\_income\_notify”, the other one is “actual\_income\_notify”.
 For normal scenarios, you should receive both “pre\_income\_notify” and “actual\_income\_notify” for each income transaction.
 But let’s say the merchant’s income transaction is frozen due to invalid merchant status or suspicious payers {X}, you will only receive “pre\_income\_notify” in this case.
 Only when the transaction is proved to be a valid incoming transaction, then you will receive the “actual\_income\_notify”.

 It’s recommended for you to only count the income transaction amount into your customer’s available balance after you receive the “actual\_income\_notify” from Payzero.